 Traffic noise can be an issue for properties close to Brunswick St. New Farm was significantly affected by flooding in 2011 and buyers are cautioned to check the Brisbane City Council Flood Maps for more information.

 Detached housing accounts for only 20% of properties in New Farm.
 This includes an eclectic mix of colonial and Queenslander type homes, and contemporary masterpieces.
 The median block size is 468m2.

-There are many small and mdiumTraditional unit complexes and upscale warehouse conversions
+There are many small to medium sized unit complexes, and upscale warehouse conversions.

 What can my money buy in New Farm?